Jinxiansen/QuickZoom/README.md

 ## Feedback

-QuickZoom is a small tool written on a whim, and it took nearly a day.
+**QuickZoom** is a small tool written on a whim.
+From the idea to the design of the icon and the completion of the code, it took nearly a day.

 Although the code is only a few hundred lines, it helped me solve the trouble of manually filling in every time I join a meeting.

 If you encounter problems in use, you can tell me in the following ways:

 [Github issue](https://github.com/Jinxiansen/QuickZoom/issues/new) | [Email](mailto:hi@jinxiansen.com)